 Look for innovative ways to expand this ministry, train new leaders and reach new people.
-Along with help, care and hope, every cancer care minister is also bringing the gospel of Jesus Christ to others.
+Along with help, care and hope, every cancer care minister is also bringing the sense of community to others.

 Participant guide booklet is available online to print.
 It is located at our website, OurJourneyOfHope.com, under Ministry Resources, and sub-tab Additional Resources.